chingu-voyages/v43-tier1-team-05/README.md

 ## Team

-Special thanks to the following team members for their contributions:
+Huge thanks to the following team members for their contributions:

 - Inna
 - Lucy